Annual Meeting of the Paleontological Society (Paläontologische Gesellschaft) 2019

 - Paleontology und geology of the Miocene Ries meteor crater, Nördlingen (includes visit of the Rieskrater-Museum); organizer: Stefan Hölzl

 Talks are in English and in exceptional cases in German.
+Click here for the pdf version of the detailed program and schedule.

 Sunday, Sept.
 15, 2019